davclark/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

 * `Components`_
 * `Knowledge Prerequisites`_
 * `Software Prerequisites`_
-* `Install the edX Production Stack`_
+* `Install Open edX Fullstack`_

 **********
 Overview
 **********

-The edX Production Stack, known as **Fullstack**, is a Vagrant instance designed for deploying all edX services on a single server.
+Open edX Fullstack, is a Vagrant instance designed for deploying all Open edX services on a single server.

 See the `Vagrant documentation`_ for more information.